 Michigan Sugar Facts

-- More than one 1.3 billion pounds of sugar is produced in Michigan each year
+- More than 1.3 billion pounds of sugar is produced in Michigan each year by Michigan Sugar Company.

 Nutrition